lxkrmr/spring-boot-quartz/README.md

         println("######## QUARTZ JOB BEAN: Running on port: $port at ${Instant.now()}") }
 ```

+**!
+Important**: If you forget the annotation each instance will execute the job!

 Sadly this does not align with the way one has / can define the `JobDetails` and `Trigger`